 There are limited formal public realm features in Sharrington, consistent with its character as a rural village.
 Road surfaces are tarmac with no pavements and minimal markings other than junction lines.
 Grass verges line most of the roads and grass islands can be seen at the small centre where the Village Cross is located, fronting Sharrington Hall and on the west side of The Street where there is a curve in the road from east to the south-west.
-There are no formal parking areas in the village and vehicles are often kept on private driveways, although there are a few instances of cars parked in front of heritage assets which should be minimised where possible to retain attractive views along streets.
+There are no formal parking areas in the village and vehicles are often kept on private driveways although there are a few instances of cars parked in front of heritage assets which should be minimised where possible to retain attractive views along streets.
 Driveways within the village are often accompanied by attractive green front gardens or in some cases, are screened from the road by hedges and trees.
 Driveways and paths to most houses are gravel which retains the soft, unmanicured character of the area.
 However, concrete skirtings edge some drives and concrete is the main material for a small number, which detracts from the Conservation Area.

 In Sharrington, street signage is limited.
 The village sign is located at the south end of Upper Hall Lane and depicts a beehive and a tun, two symbols that supposedly allude to the village's name.
 There are a number of fingerposts within and just outside the Conservation Area.
 Historic cast iron fingerpost signs can be seen west and east of Bale Road with black and white stripes and attractive lettering.
 Modern fingerpost signs which retain the traditional form of the fingerpost are also dotted around the village.
+Speed restriction signs are seen within the village and are smaller than the standard size.
 The prominent plastic security signs on the church would benefit from repositioning or removal.
 Many of the residential properties are named, rather than numbered, which contributes to the character of the village; in some cases, more traditional signs would be beneficial to the appearance of the Conservation Area.

 There are two noticeboards located within the Conservation Area.
-A glazed timber noticeboard on timber posts is located at the southern boundary of The Street beside a traditional red telephone box.
+A glazed timber noticeboard on timber posts is located at the southern boundary of The Street besides a traditional red telephone box.
 A second glazed timber noticeboard is located in the churchyard and a lamp post box is hidden within the hedge nearby on the opposite side of Bale Road.
 Whilst outside the Conservation Area boundary, there is a third noticeboard, accompanied with a bench and lamp post box, outside the Village Hall.
 A sculptural panel in relief above the doorway of the Village Hall depicts a man ploughing, a befitting piece of art for an agricultural-centred village.

 There are a small number of timber benches within the village.
-In the churchyard, there is a timber bench with a First World War dedication installed in 2018.
-Two further benches are located in small open spaces, one north of Sharrington Hall and one at Jubilee Corner, and there are benches on Ash Yard opposite the pond and outside the Village Hall.
+In the churchyard, benches are appropriately positioned in the communal space with dedication messages to a deceased member of the community or a patron.
+Two further benches are located in small open spaces, one north of Sharrington Hall and one at Jubilee Corner.